-If you’ve been tempted by the bath bombs currently popular in specialty stores, you might be wondering how budget-savvy folks can replicate them.
+If you’ve been tempted by the bath fizzies currently popular in specialty stores, you might be wondering how budget-savvy folks can replicate them.
 Let’s talk about how to make bath bombs at home for less with this easy homemade bath bomb recipe — for yourself or for gift giving.

 Try your hand at making homemade soap, too!